timurridjanovic/data-structures/README.md

-# DATA STRUCTURES:
+# DATA STRUCTURES AND ALGORITHMS:

-**Description**: Implementation of a few data structures in python.
+**Description**: Implementation of a few data structures and algorithms in python.

 ## Hash Table: